tmaandi/Lane-Lines-Identification/README.md

 This project requires the installation of miniConda followed by specific packages, all of which are covered in environment.yml

-**The key components of the project are as follows:
+** The key components of the project are as follows:

 1. P1.ipynb: a Jupyter notebook containing the detailed project with code
 2. writeup.md: a brief project summary with pictures
-3. test_images_output: Direcotry containing the outputs of the lane detection pipeline run on the last image
+3. test_images_output: Directory containing the outputs of the lane detection pipeline
 4. test_videos_output: Directory containing annotated, lane detected videos